7byte/citydistant/README.md

 # citydistant
-Calculating the distance of two city by Latitude and longitude.
-A simple golang practice
+Calculate the distance between two citys according to latitude and longitude.
+A simple practice of golang.